Senzoku District

 "Thanks," said Chadwick.

-A steel-rung ladder was bolted to the side of the church.
+A steel rung ladder was bolted to the side of the church.
 It came down to about four feet off the second floor landing.
 Thackeray grabbed the second rung and hoisted himself up.
 The roof was flat, and a large puddle of water had gathered in a slight depression in the far corner.
 McGowan was leaning against the railing that ran along the edge of the roof.
-The heavy gray clouds at the horizon had lifted high enough to let the rays of the setting sun burn a bright red streak across the sky.
+The heavy clouds at the horizon had lifted high enough to let the rays of the setting sun burn a bright red streak across the sky.

 Thackeray said, "Nice sunset."